Limitations on M&A

 Limitations on M&A: Use in Debt Covenants (Example)

 One of the major real-life examples of putting limitations on M&A deals is Procter & Gamble’s acquisition of Gillette in 2005.
-According to company reports, when Proctor & Gamble acquired Gillette in 2005, an increase in the annual sales of about $750 million was reported by 2008.
+According to company reports, when Proctor & Gamble acquired Gillette in 2005, an increase in annual sales of about $750 million was reported by 2008.

 However, say the acquisition was carried out at an unfavorable time or when the economic situation was just unable to support the business environment.
 In such a case, the acquisition might not have experienced a significant boost in sales.
 It might have turned out to be an expensive affair instead.
 Had P&G also increased its borrowing activity at the same time, the lending party might have been exposed to significant risk.

-To avoid such major risks, lenders impose limitations on activities related to mergers and acquisitions for the time period concerning the loan, agreeing with the borrowing party that they are not to carry out any M&A activities for the time period of the loan, and any activities of such scale will be passed on to the lender for approval first.
+To avoid such major risks, lenders impose limitations on activities related to mergers and acquisitions for the time period concerning the loan, agreeing with the borrowing party that they are not to carry out any M&A activities for the time period of the loan and any activities of such scale will be passed on to the lender for approval first.
 It is an example of the use of limitations on mergers and acquisitions as debt covenants.

 More Resources